 What is a Small Society Lottery

-A Small Society Lottery is a lottery which is promoted on behalf of a non-commercial society (such as charity or similar non-profit making organisation) to raise funds for any of the purposes for which the society or organization is set up.
+A Small Society Lottery is a lottery which is promoted on behalf of a non-commercial society (such as charity or similar non-profit making organisation) to raise funds for any of the purposes for which the society or organisation is set up.

 An application to register a Small Society Lottery must be made to the council in the area where the society's principal premises is situated.
 It should be on the prescribed application form and accompanied by the initial registration fee of £40.